NoLogicOne/trail/js/tic-tac/README.md

 A subspecies of decorators - carring - is used in functions getCellsFromTable, cleanField

 2) Singleton implements in hainManager object - now in development

+Now I have started Mocha in this project - so, i have an expirience in th Unit-testing!